j-lepard/AliceInBorderland/README.md

 - room timers
 - game loop and attempt counter

+## Known Bug:
+- In initial room, only acceptable action is to 'go straight'
+- player dies if any other action attempted.
+- Reason: room timer (chrono) will be 0 because player did not enter the room.

 ## Thing you cannot do yet:
 - other actions - like open/use/
 - interact with other characters (ie talk)